 Mindfulness as an Observer

-Mindfulness is not only something you can practice for your own wellbeing, it can also be practiced with compassion and understanding for others as well.
+Mindfulness is not only something you can practice for your own wellbeing, but it can also be practiced with compassion and understanding for others as well.
 But first, we need to know how to apply the techniques.
 We start by realigning our breath with focus on our thoughts, becoming the observer who separates himself from pursuing identification through the thoughts all the time.
 Sometimes you might fall down that rabbit hole and rationalize that your thoughts are the actual truth.
 But they aren`t.
 I have a quote about exactly that topic.

 “If there are two people involved in a discussion or a quarrel, there is his truth, her truth and the truth itself.” – Tiaga Nihal Kaur